Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Introduction

+Our architecture, which we call ``Keypoint Transformer'', is therefore designed to explicitly disambiguate the identity of the keypoints and performs very well even on complex configurations.
+Fig.~\ref{fig:teaser} shows its output on two challenging examples, using the MANO~\cite{Romero2017EmbodiedH} mesh as the output representation.
+Our architecture is related to the ``Detection Transformer''~(DETR)~\cite{detr} architecture.
+DETR uses all the spatial features from a low-resolution CNN feature map, combined with learned location queries to detect objects in an image.
+The high computational complexity of the Transformer restricts DETR from using higher resolution CNN feature maps.
+As we show in our experiments, using the DETR-style architecture for hand pose estimation results in lower accuracy and we hypothesize that this is due to the use of lower resolution feature maps and features from the entire image.

 We train and evaluate our architecture on the recent InterHand2.6M hand-hand~\cite{Moon_2020_ECCV_InterHand2.6M} and HO-3D hand-object~\cite{hampali2020honnotate} interaction datasets.
-We also introduce the first dataset of videos with two hands interacting with an object with complete and accurate 3D annotations without markers.
+We also introduce a challenging dataset of videos with two hands interacting with an object with complete and accurate 3D annotations without markers.
 This dataset is based on the work of \cite{hampali2020honnotate}, and we call it $\twohodataset$.
 Our method achieves state-of-the-art performance on existing hand-interaction datasets and serves as a strong baseline for the $\twohodataset$ dataset.
-We evaluate the pose estimation accuracy with different output representations and show that even when not using camera intrinsics, our method outperforms previous methods that require camera intrinsics.
-Our ablation study proves the importance of multi-scale feature sampling and keypoint-joint association stages and how it drives the pose estimator towards more accurate results.
+Our experiments show that on InterHand2.6M, our method achieves state-of-the-art performance with roughly half the number of model parameters.
+We carry out several ablation studies and compare with strong baselines to prove the efficacy of our approach.